 The following article provides an outline for MySQL Server.
 There are many RDBMS (systems) that are available in the market for managing the databases, the most popular among them is MySQL.
 MySQL is an open-source Relational Database Management System(RDBMS).
 It is based on Structured Query Language (SQL – which is a language to manage the DataBase and perform CRUD operations such as create, read, etc., update and delete.).

 MySQL, Brief Journey

 - It was first created and owned by a Swedish company named MySQL AB, with its first initial release in the year 1995, May 23.

 - In 2008, MySQL AB was acquired by Sun Microsystems in a 1 billion deal.

 - In 2010, Sun Microsystems was further acquired by Oracle.

-It can virtually run on any platform such as Linux, Solaris, and windows and it is the most popular and most widely RDBMS because it is open source and freeware DB Server which provides much-advanced database functionalities.
+- It can virtually run on any platform such as Linux, Solaris, and Windows.
+It is the most popular and most widely RDBMS because it is an open-source and freeware DB Server that provides much-advanced database functionalities.

 The architecture of MySQL mainly consists of the following components:

 - MySQL Server